 "There is a thin line that separates laughter and pain, comedy and tragedy, humor and hurt."

-But Erma Bombeck’s “thin line” is referencing something much more serious about comedy.
-And I have been pondering it ever since I watched the gripping television documentary titled “The Tragic Side of Comedy.”
-As I listened to the tragedies surrounding the ten (10) featured comedians who all had untimely deaths, the humor they were known for didn’t seem so funny anymore.
+But Erma Bombeck’s “thin line” is referencing something much more serious about comedy and I have been pondering it ever since I watched the gripping television documentary titled “The Tragic Side of Comedy.”
+As I listened to the tragedies surrounding the 10 featured comedians, all who had untimely deaths, the humor they were known for didn’t seem so funny anymore.

 Some of these deaths were the results of personal excesses.
 John Belushi, Richard Pryor, Freddie Prinze and Chris Farley all got caught up in various kinds of substance abuse including drugs and alcohol.
 These behaviors took a toll on their bodies.
 Some tried rehab but positive change just did not come and their lives ended way too soon.

 The documentary showed clips of these four men whose comedy was often very funny but the way they often laced their humor with foul language seemed to give the emerging comedy culture a coarse and sometimes vulgar tone.
 After their deaths I wondered if those darker parts of their humor, which made me stop listening rather than laughing, were really an extension of what was going on inside of them.

 Phil Hartman died from addictions but they were not his own; they were his wife’s.
 Someone was once described this fellow comedian as “one of the great straight men in comedy.”
 Sadly, his third wife shot him three times and then committed suicide while being on a cocktail of drugs and alcohol.
 He ended up as collateral damage to someone else’s darkness.